callum-hart/immutable-styles/docsNext/theBasics.md

 </dl>
 ```

-> 💡Note: other than using JSX the similarites between React and Immutable Styles end there.
+> 💡Note: other than using JSX the similarites between React and Immutable Styles end.
 Immutable Styles is only concerned with *styling* web interfaces and not *building* them.

 ### JSX Attributes